Ohio University F&A Agreement and Distribution Models

 Facilities & Administrative Cost Rate Agreement

 Ohio University recovers Facilities and Administrative (F&A) costs (formerly known as indirect costs) through the expenditure of funds in restricted accounts which support external research and creative activity.
 Proposals for such funding must budget the appropriate F&A rate if these costs are allowed by the sponsor.
-In limited instances, an Institutional waiver of F&A may be requested from the Assistant Vice President for Research, Shane Gilkey, or from the Interim Vice President for Research, Dr. Joseph Shields.
+In limited instances, an Institutional waiver of F&A may be requested from the Assistant Vice President for Research, Shane Gilkey, or from the Vice President for Research, Dr. Joseph Shields.

 The current F&A Rate Agreement was negotiated with the Department of Health and Human Services on January 13, 2012.
 The following rates remain in effect until June 30, 2015:

 **Note: To determine whether a project qualifies for the off-campus rate, please refer to the off-campus guidelines.